brandoncorbin/url2html/README.md

 url2html
 ========

-Converts urls for images, videos (youtube, vimeo), mp3s into html...
+Converts a url in to html.
+Simple.

 **Supports**

 - Youtube
 - Vimeo
 - Mp3s (using strangecube.com's embed player)
 - Defaults to a simple <a href...

 **Why?**
-I fell in love with Basecamp's automatic conversion of image and video links, but couldn't find an exisiting library.
+I fell in love with Basecamp's automatic conversion of image and video links but couldn't find an existing library.

 ##url2html.parse(text)
 Returns a a string of html with links converted to html versions.